Muhammed Badamosi

-Muhammed Badamosi (born 27 December 1998) is a Gambian professional footballer who plays as a centre-forward for Serbian club Čukarički on loan from the Belgian club Kortrijk and the Gambia national team.
+Muhammed Badamosi (born 27 December 1998) is a Gambian professional footballer who plays as a striker for Liga I club CFR Cluj and the Gambia national team.

 Early career

 Born in Bundung, The Gambia, Badamosi started his playing career at home town club Jolakunda in 2013.
 While at Jolakunda, he drew the attention of many GFA League First Division clubs.
 Despite still been a kid, the top clubs were eager to sign him as they saw a brighter future in him.

 Club career

 Real de Banjul

 After a season with Jolakunda in the Nawettan League, it was GFA League First Division giant, Real de Banjul that won the race to sign the newest talent in Gambian football.
 He began his Real de Banjul in 2015 as he aimed to become the new star in the GFA League First Division.
 However, he didn't realized his dream as he had to cut his Real de Banjul career short to move to the Senegal Premier League.
 He made less than 15 appearances for Real de Banjul and score two goals before departing the club in 2016.